SagarSDagdu/LargeFileWordCounter/README.md

 # Counting unique words from a text file
-A utility for counting unique words in a large text file.
+An iOS utility written in Swift for counting unique words in a large text file.